Research Training Support Grant – RTSG

-- UK, EU and overseas conferences and summer schools
+- UK, overseas conferences and summer schools

-- language training courses usually undertaken in the UK prior to an overseas fieldwork trip
+- language training courses (usually undertaken in the UK prior to an overseas fieldwork trip)

-- reimbursement of interpreters, guides, assistants
+- reimbursement of interpreters

 - purchase of small items of equipment eg cameras, recorders, films

-- gifts for local informants
+- compensation for local informants

 - books and other reading material not available through libraries

-All applications will be judged on merit, not on any notional allocation of funding.
-However, the reviewers will take into consideration the applicant’s previous spend when considering the merits of the case.
-Therefore, students are advised to discuss the use of their RTSG monies with their supervisors at the beginning of their studies to plan how these might best be utilised across the duration of their studies.
+Students are advised to discuss the use of their RTSG monies with their supervisors at the beginning of their studies to plan how these might best be utilised across the duration of their studies.

 When should applications be submitted?